-The ASWCC programming and diversity board is a group of student leaders who work to enhance student life by offering a wide spectrum of educational and recreational programs.
+The ASWCC Programming and Diversity Board (PDB) is a group of student leaders who work to enhance student life by offering a wide spectrum of educational and recreational programs.
 The board is dedicated to providing programming around topics of diversity, equity, and social justice issues, with the intent to increase conversations across campus that promote inclusivity and cultural competency.
 Members of our campus community look forward to participating in the wide range of events brought to campus.
-While the board is focused on diversity and social justice, the group also offers events such as theater productions, concerts, speakers, intramural sports, movies, ski trips to Mt.
+While the board is focused on diversity and social justice, the group also offers events such as theater productions, concerts, speakers, movies, ski trips to Mt.
 Baker, hikes, music, and more!

 Students on the board are members of a high-functioning leadership team and receive training and real-life experience in leadership, budgeting, marketing, program planning, graphic design, and contract negotiations.
 All students are welcome and encouraged to apply for a position on the board.
-This unique, one-year employment opportunity begins in fall quarter.
-Applications are accepted during spring quarter for the following year and are available online or may be picked up at the programming and diversity board office, which is located in Syre Student Center, 208.
-Upon completion of the one-year program, members of the board will have tangible evidence of their experience and achievements, and will have completed a culminating portfolio that will support their academic transfer and/or transition into employment.
-For more information, email activities@whatcom.edu or call 360.383.3170.
+This unique employment opportunity begins in fall quarter.
+Upon completion of the program, members of the board will have tangible evidence of their experience and achievements, and will have completed a culminating portfolio that will support their academic transfer and/or transition into employment.